 Small Ships Assure Closer Nature Encounters

-Meaningful nature adventures are what we are all about, and that can’t happen in a crowd.
+Meaningful nature adventures can’t happen in big crowds.
 Lindblad's two sister expedition ships in Antarctica offer an exhilarating, up-close experience of the southern ice and the abundant wildlife of the White Continent.
-Their small size make them nimble enough to access protected coves and channels that big ships can’t reach, while full stabilization and state-of-the-art technology make them exceptionally safe.
+Their small size makes them nimble enough to access protected coves and channels that big ships can’t reach, while full stabilization and state-of-the-art technology make them exceptionally safe.
 The ship you sail aboard will depend upon the itinerary and departure you choose: National Geographic Explorer carries 148 guests and National Geographic Orion carries 102 guests.
-Both ensure the intimacy of personal access to naturalists, guides and crew.
+Both ensure personal access to naturalists, lecturers, staff and crew.

 Benefit from More than a Half-Century of Expertise

 Tandem kayaks deploy quickly and allow for close-up exploration among the sculptural majesty of Antarctica’s icebergs.
-A fleet of 13 Zodiacs and 32 double kayaks lets us cruise near penguins, leopard seals and marine mammals along Antarctica’s bays and coastlines.
+A fleet of 13 Zodiacs and 32 double kayaks lets us cruise near penguins, leopard seals and marine mammals along the bays and coastlines of the Antarctic Peninsula.
 A mobile platform enables fast, safe deployment of kayaks within minutes of finding an anchorage, with plenty of kayaks for personal encounters with the ice and its creatures at your own pace.
 Led by veteran Expedition Leaders, hikes and activities on shore are accessible at a variety of physical exertion levels.
 A remotely operated underwater vehicle (ROV) and undersea interpretive specialist give passengers a rare opportunity to view Antarctica’s seldom-seen underwater world.
 An onboard National Geographic photographer helps ensure you get the best shots.